akhiljayan29aj/CSSBasic/images/README.md

-This are the image resources used
+These are the image resources used